pbiggar/phc/doc/manual/treetutorial1.rst

 <para>
 	Fortunately, |phc| will do all this for you automatically!
-There is a standard &ldquo;do-nothing&rdquo; tree traversal predefined in |phc| in the form of a class called ``AST::Visitor`` (defined in :file:`AST_visitor.h`). ``AST::Visitor``
+There is a standard "do-nothing" tree traversal predefined in |phc| in the form of a class called ``AST::Visitor`` (defined in :file:`AST_visitor.h`). ``AST::Visitor``
 	contains methods for each type of node in the tree. |phc| will automatically